 Of course all this has nothing to do with an open discussion based on arguments.

 And regarding the conducting, I co-ordinate in a very basic way the meeting, though I am always highly attentive on its flow, staying close to the original inspiration and “holding” firmly the co-created field.

-Till now, till the 2nd round of autonomous meetings, “Share*Dots project” seems to go on very well, justifying its origin (the 1st round included one meeting in Greek and one in English language).
+Till now, “Share*Dots project” seems to go on very well, justifying its origin (the 1st round included one meeting in Greek and one in English language).